neetjn/riot-todo/README.md

 To simplify and modernize routing, this app uses [riot-view-router]() rather than the vanilla routing mechanisms for Riot.js; allowing us to route using tag views.

+Rather than isolating functionality related to manipulating app data to individual tags and trying to funnel opts around, shared funtionality has been moved to `services`.
+This allows us to identify, control, and manage the manipulation of any data within our Riot.js application.

 `app.tag` is our root tag, which should be mounted as soon as our router is instantiated.
+Using this development pattern, no other riot tag should need to be manually mounted.

 ### Technologies